lexicalunit/LexicalUnit.AdiumMessageStyle/README.md

 ## Installation

-Clone this repository into the directory `~/Library/Application Support/Adium 2.0/Message Styles/`
+Clone this repository into the directory `~/Library/Application Support/Adium 2.0/Message Styles/`.
+You can also use the `install.sh` script to copy this style into your Adium's Application Support directory for you.

 ## Features